 I spoke to an old school friend a few days ago and was very touched and inspired by her story.
 She was a good friend in school and had tough times due to challenging life situations.
 She got married early and had to leave studies but was successful at the job she was in.
 Life … Continue reading Her Tale Of Struggle, Victory And Inspiration

+Smiling is a great gesture!
 Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, and honest compliment, or the smallest act of caring, all of which have the potential to turn a life around.
 Actually, there isn’t any art behind it.
-Just that you were born to be happy, and you can … Continue reading The Art Of Smiling
+Just that you were born to … Continue reading The Art Of Smiling

 It's essential to forgive yourself and others in order to release your guilt and decide to not allow it to suffocate you and your future opportunities.
 Forgiveness is not the same as acceptance of the hurt.
 It's about taking care of yourself so that you can move forward with your life without being controlled by … Continue reading The Heart Of Forgiveness